-- We didn’t find the plug in decongestants to be useful, but we did use “snuffle babe” rub on decongestant at night.
+- We didn’t find the plug in decongestants to be useful at all, but we did use “snuffle babe” rub on decongestant at night.
 We found this worked better for us.
 A nose Frida may also be useful.

 - If excess weight is a factor, work with your doctor on diet and fitness in your child.

 I hope that this has helped you decide your next move if you do have a child with sleep apnoea.
 Do let me know if you have anything further to add by commenting below, or follow our story on social media.

 Want to see how surgery went?
 See how she (and we) coped with having surgery to remove her adenoids and tonsils in preparing for a tonsillectomy

 Want to see how it all turned out?
 Read The Benefits of a Tonsillectomy